slamora/brackets-wiki/Building-CEF-and-Chromium.md

-The first thing you're going need to do is clone the brackets and brackets-shell repositories and build brackets-shell following the instructions from the brackets-shell repo.
+The first thing you're going to need to do is clone the brackets and brackets-shell repositories and build brackets-shell following the instructions from the brackets-shell repo.

 Next you need to get the Depot_Tools and add it to your path